romanaumov/Individual-Data-Engineering-Project/README.md

 3. **Logging** library to log any messages.

 ## Future tasks
-- Автоматизировать процесс сбора информации еще лучше.
+- Automate the information collection process even better.
-- Улучшить работу логгирования всей системы.
+- Improve logging of the entire system.
-- Внедрить AirFlow, Docker Terraform для более эффективного управления, развертывания и управления системой.
+- Implement AirFlow, Docker Terraform for more efficient system management, deployment and management.

 If you have any questions, please feel free to ask us.